BharathxD/System-Design/Real World Systems/Design a Social Media Network/README.md

 `Large space, fast time and do not need to talk to posts db`

-It all comes down to the Preference or SLA
+It all comes down to the Preferences or SLA

 ### How do we update total number of photos and top hundred posts?